When it comes to the cryptocurrency market cap, the top five needs no introduction.

-- CoinBase (Buy Ripple with Bank Account (ACH) or debit card)
+- CoinBase (Buy Ripple with Bank Account (ACH) or debit card).
+Supports users from USA.

-- CEX.io (London based exchange let you buy Instantly using credit/debit card)
+- CEX.io (London based exchange lets you buy Instantly using a credit/debit card)

-- Wazirx (India based exchange let you buy XRP)
+- Wazirx (India based exchange lets you buy XRP)

 I am not going to talk much about the XRP wallets as we have discussed it in the past.
 However, here is the link to the article on XRP wallets for you to read.

 - Here it is: Ripple (XRP) Wallet – Best Wallets For Ripple

 Now that you know how to keep your XRP safe with the help of the aforementioned article, it makes sense to talk about where to buy your XRPs from.